PoCInnovation/Workshops/software/29.Flask/README.md

 For this, you'll use the same endpoint `/todos` but with the `GET` method.

-Instead of duplicating your decorators with the only change being the method, you should use [flask_restful](https://flask-restful.readthedocs.io/en/latest/index.html) to handle this case in a cleaner way :rocket:
+Instead of duplicating your decorators with the only change being the method, you should use [flask_restful](https://flask-restful.readthedocs.io/en/latest/index.html) to handle this case in a cleaner way 🚀

 > 💡 You can return an array of strings corresponding to the todos' content, we don't need the other fields